 Ask the Expert

 The British tabloid phone-hacking scandal has led to a tabloid shutdown, high-profile arrests and endless intrigue.
 It also raises important questions about mobile phone security.
 Phone hacking, or voicemail spying, can happen to anyone.
-To protect your data, follow these security practices from Ondrej Krehel, Identity Theft 911 chief information security officer.
+To protect your data, follow these security practices from Ondrej Krehel, IDT911 chief information security officer.

 Thursday, August 11, 2011